Ice hockey: National team competitions

 Ice hockey has been played at the Winter Olympics since 1924 (and was played at the summer games in 1920).
 Hockey is Canada's national winter sport, and Canadians are extremely passionate about the game.
-The nation has traditionally done very well at the Olympic games, winning six of the first seven gold medals.
-However, by 1956, its amateur club teams and national teams could not compete with the teams of government-supported players from the Soviet Union.
+The nation has traditionally done very well at the Olympic Games, winning six of the first seven gold medals.
+By 1956, its amateur club teams and national teams could not compete with the teams of government-supported players from the Soviet Union.
 The USSR won all but two gold medals from 1956 to 1988.
 The United States won its first gold medal in 1960.
 On the way to winning the gold medal at the 1980 Lake Placid Olympics, amateur US college players defeated the heavily favoured Soviet squad—an event known as the "Miracle on Ice" in the United States.
 Restrictions on professional players were fully dropped at the 1988 games in Calgary.
 NHL agreed to participate ten years later.
 The 1998 Games saw the full participation of players from the NHL, which suspended operations during the Games and has done so in subsequent Games up until 2018.
 The 2010 games in Vancouver were the first played in an NHL city since the inclusion of NHL players.
 The 2010 games were the first played on NHL-sized ice rinks, which are narrower than the IIHF standard.

 National teams representing the member federations of the IIHF compete annually in the IIHF Ice Hockey World Championships.
 Teams are selected from the available players by the individual federations, without restriction on amateur or professional status.
 Since it is held in the spring, the tournament coincides with the annual NHL Stanley Cup playoffs and many of the top players are hence not available to participate in the tournament.
 Many of the NHL players who do play in the IIHF tournament come from teams eliminated before the playoffs or in the first round, and federations often hold open spots until the tournament to allow for players to join the tournament after their club team is eliminated.
 For many years, the tournament was an amateur-only tournament, but this restriction was removed, beginning in 1977.